What was the MEASURED project?

 - The creation of standardised measurement protocols to ensure consistent results across different building thermal performance (HTC) measurement providers

-The project team brought together leading building performance measurement providers, BTS & Veritherm, and leading building energy assessment provider Elmhurst Energy Consultancy.
+The project team brought together a leading building performance measurement provider, BTS, and leading building energy assessment provider Elmhurst Energy Consultancy.

 Why did we do it?